Upcoming Ways to Serve

 The Santa Clarita Food Pantry and Help the Children are the local organizations that our church supports through the Communion Sunday food drive.
 The organizations provide supplemental food to the residents of Santa Clarita and have experienced a significant increase in individuals seeking assistance during the past year.

-Youth Prison Ministry
+Hill’s Angels – Youth Prison Ministry (on hiatus)

 Help incarcerated youth at the LA County probation camps who are searching for redemption, direction and meaning.
-Connect with God through weekly non-denominational Bible studies, Sunday worship, one-on-one religious counseling and special events, which include bi-monthly Game Nights where volunteers enjoy an evening of conversation and board games with the youth.

 Family Promise is a community wide, interfaith program designed to provide families in crisis with a place to stay together as a family, and assistance in solving the underlying causes of their homelessness.
 Currently, there are over 850 homeless children in the William S. Hart School District, signaling an important need here in our local community.
 This successful nationwide program is designed not only to provide transitional housing for homeless families, but to help individuals become self-sufficient again through individualized training, counseling, and support services.